federico-jf/-AlevelResults/README.md

 **Data**

-78,839 tweets have been downloaded from Twitter from 8/14/2020 to 9/2/2020 (when the last tweet about the topic was recorder) using as a criterion the hashtag #AlevelResults.
+78,839 tweets have been downloaded from Twitter from 8/14/2020 to 9/2/2020 (when the last tweet about the topic was recorded) using as a criterion the hashtag #AlevelResults.
 This hashtag was trending topic when the discussion exploded on past 14th of August.
 The database can be explored in the GitHub repository created for this visualization project: https://github.com/federico-jf/a_level_results_visualization_project
 The variables that will be worked with are the following:

 •	Id_str